Thomas Ustick Walter

 Walter moved his family to Washington in the summer of 1851.
 While he was setting up shop in a makeshift house not far from Capitol Hill, Amanda Walter took charge of the eight Walter children.
 Thomas got down to business on the project that would define the rest of his life, the Extension of the Capitol.

-In Philadelphia and Washington Thomas Walter was a prolific writer and public speaker.
+In Philadelphia and Washington, Thomas Walter was a prolific writer and public speaker.
 He took many opportunities to speak about the enduring value of architecture icons of the world.
-A series of Walter’s lectures were edited by Jhennifer Amundson and published by the Philadelphia Athenaeum in 2006.
+Walter’s lectures were edited by Jhennifer Amundson and published by the Philadelphia Athenaeum in 2006.
 The lectures include several that Walter wrote during his years of architectural work on the US Capitol.

 To mention one key person in Walter’s DC office (he employed at least six draftsmen at one time) that would be August Schoenborn, who served as the head draftsman and Walter’s chief assistant.
 Schoenborn was a German immigrant who had learned his profession from the ground up.
 It is believed that he was responsible for some of the fundamental ideas in the Capitol structure.
 These ideas included the curved arch ribs and an ingenious arrangement used to cantilever the base of the columns.
 These design elements made it appear that the diameter of the base exceeded the actual diameter of the foundation, thereby enlarging the proportions of the total structure.